By: Twibell Pierson

 Nobody plans to get charged or arrested for a DWI, but if you were to be convicted of a DWI, it could have long term effects on your life.
 To make matters worse, you have to contend with not one but two government entities…..both the courts and the Missouri Department of Revenue, which controls drivers licenses!
 Don’t leave your future in the hands of an attorney who doesn’t practice DWI defense specifically.

-If you have been charged with a DWI (Driving While Intoxicated) in southern Missouri, it’s critical for you to assert your constitutional rights and act before your license is suspended.
+If you have been charged with a DWI (Driving While Intoxicated) in southwest Missouri, it’s critical for you to assert your constitutional rights and act before your license is suspended.
 The State is working on your conviction.
 You need to start building your defense and protecting your future.

 Even a first offense DWI can have life-altering consequences from loss of license to loss of employment.
 That’s why we encourage anyone who has been arrested for DWI to contact us for a no-obligation consultation within the first 15 days since being arrested if possible.

 If you’ve been arrested, or are under investigation, for a DWI offense in Springfield, MO, you must have an experienced criminal defense lawyer on your side.